Read more about our incredible line-up of motorcycle talent at the Bike Fest’s and Talk Series.

 Chris does research in many areas of textiles with an emphasis on physical problems.
 His research has won him a number of awards including a H&M Foundation Global Change Award in 2017 for his work on recycling colour from used denim jeans; and a National Innovation Award at the Land Forces Conference in 2018 for a textile based medical diagnostic device.

 For more, visit: http://www.deakin.edu.

 Avalon Biddle is a motorcycle road racer.
 In 2018 she came third in the New Zealand Supersport 600cc Championship.
-This year Avalon joins us at Shiny Side Up to talk aboutthe sport of motorcycle road racing, techniques for riding safely on the roads and track, and specific skills that apply to riding all motorcycles.
+Avalon will be talking about talk about motorcycle road racing, techniques for riding safely on the roads and track, and specific skills that apply to riding all motorcycles.

 Avalon has raced motorcycles since she was six years old, starting out in mini motocross and starting road racing when she turned 13.
 She made it to the very elite level of the sport winning two European Women’s Championships and one New Zealand title.
 Avalon is currently racing the MTF Finance Kawasaki ZX6r in the New Zealand Supersport 600cc championship.
 Alongside this, she works fulltime in marketing for a motorsport orientated company and keeps extra busy with physical training and some Sky Sport TV appearances.

 Sgt Peter Sowter has been a passionate motorcyclist for over 40 years and has spent the past 25 or so years with the Police Serious Crash unit, attending and analysing fatal and serious crashes to determine the cause.
 He has a special interest in examining motorcycle crashes to figure out ways to stop the loss of life.
 This year Peter will be talking about serious and fatal crash investigations, including: